-- Since Amazon is such a huge website selling their products is a lot easier then selling products through other affiliates.
-People trust Amazon, they buy through them anyway, so pushing somebody to an Amazon product is usually fine with them and much easier then other vendors.
+- Since Amazon is such a huge website, selling their products is a lot easier than selling products through other affiliates.
+People trust Amazon, they buy through them anyway, so pushing somebody to an Amazon product is usually fine with them and much easier than other vendors.

 - Amazon has products for every niche.
 You could use Amazon as your only monetization method through hundreds of different niches.

 - Generating Ads is extremely easy.
-There is also a boat load of 3rd party products, wordpress plugins, wordpress themes ect.. dedicated to increasing your Amazon conversions.
+There is also a boatload of 3rd party products, WordPress plugins, WordPress themes, etc.. dedicated to increasing your Amazon conversions.

 - Amazon is pretty lenient with how you decide to push the ads.
-There aren’t many strict rules at all.
+There aren’t nearly as strict as Google.

-- Although Amazon is definitely easier then other affiliate programs, selling things online is still the hardest thing to do.
+- Although Amazon is definitely easier than other affiliate programs, selling things online is still a hard thing to do.

 - Commission percentage is only 4% to start and can go up to 6% if you sell a decent amount of products.
 Both these percentages though aren’t very high compared to what you might get elsewhere.

-- You have to wait 60 days for Amazon to pay out which is longer then almost any other monetization option out there.
+- You have to wait 60 days for Amazon to payout, which is longer than almost any other monetization option out there.